All tutorials

 Our API wrapper RegEx function “isPossible3wa

-” can be used used to detect if a text string (like “filled.count.soap
+” (“is_possible_3wa” for Python & Rust API wrapper) can be used to detect if a text string (like “filled.count.soap

 “) in the format of a what3words address without having to ask the API.
 This functionality checks if a given string could be a what3words address.
 It returns true if it could be, otherwise false.